juzt3/kernemul/readme.md

     });
 ```

+### What functions are redirected so far?

+Currently, over 380+ functions are reimplemented in the kernel (120 of which are syscalls).
+Feel free to make a pull request with more implementations as this will allow more advanced apps to be supported.
+The kernel types were built for the version 26100 of the Windows kernel.

+### Architecture abstraction

+The emulator supports both ARM64 and x86-64 targets (64 bit only).
+The filesystems for the ARM64 and x86-64 systems are premade (see 'Getting started') so you can emulate binaries for ARM64 Windows without having to extract the kernel binaries yourselves.

 ## Emulator backends

 There are 2 emulator backends: WHP (Windows hypervisor platform) and Unicorn.
 WHP uses virtualisation to execute instructions a lot faster but is only usable on Windows hosts.
 Unicorn is regular emulation but will work on different host operating systems too (e.g. Linux).
 The Unicorn implementation has host multithreading (emulates multiple vCPUs).